Shadows (The Rephaim Book I)

 The story goes at a cracking pace from page one, and is full of fabulous, full-bodied characters…The Australian setting is distinctive without being overwhelming, and the writing flows smoothly (and with frequent wit) as it rockets along to the conclusion.

-- Australian and New Zealand (Text Publishing)
+- Australia and New Zealand (Text Publishing)

 - United Kingdom (Indigo Books – Hachette Children’s Group)